Jersey Shore Events Calendar | NJ Southern Shore

 Downtown For The Holidays In Ocean City:

-Christmas In The Downtown: Our Miracle on Asbury Avenue: 28: Ocean City.
-2pm. to 5pm Join the merchants & Chamber in kicking off an old-fashioned Downtown Christmas.
+Christmas In The Downtown: Our Miracle on Asbury Avenue: 27: Ocean City.
+2pm. to 5pm Join the merchants & Chamber in kicking off an old-fashioned Downtown Christmas to culminate with the arrival of Santa Claus.
 1-800-BEACH-NJ. www.oceancityvacation.com

-Festive Friday and Snowfest Saturday: 28-29: Avalon.
+Festive Friday and Snowfest Saturday: 27-28: Avalon.
 Throughout the shopping district in Avalon.
-Embrace the holiday season with Festive Friday, featuring more than 40 holiday activities for the entire family to enjoy.
-609-967-3936. www.avalonboro.net
+Embrace the holiday season with Festive Friday, featuring more than 40 holiday activities and the official tree lighting.
+There is more fun on Saturday with Santa and free family fun including bounce houses, obstacle courses, slides, rock wall, carnival rides and more. www.visitavalonnj.com

 Island Holiday Weekend & Christmas Parade: